 \section{Conclusion and Future Work}

-As scaling laws continue to yield bigger and better pre-training of generative video models, post-training strategies will become all the more crucial in order to achieve reliable, intuitive, and controllable models for specific use cases.
-Our paper offers a new paradigm for thinking about the construction of useful datasets for fine-tuning video models.
+As increasingly powerful pre-trained generative video models emerge, post-training strategies will become all the more crucial to achieve reliable, intuitive, and controllable models for specific use cases.
+We offer a new paradigm for constructing fine-tuning datasets for video models.
 We show that rather than attempting to gather a dataset that is as \emph{realistic} as possible, a better strategy may be to construct one that is as \emph{disentangled} as possible, foregoing realism entirely.
-We posit that the latent representations learned by foundation models are so expressive and the priors for realism so strong, that the role of fine-tuning is coaxing out existing learned properties, interpolated somewhere in the existing latent space, rather than extrapolating and expanding the domain.
+We posit that the latent representations learned by foundation models are so expressive and the priors for realism so strong that the role of fine-tuning is coaxing out existing learned properties within the latent space, rather than extrapolating and expanding the domain.

-While we show the efficacy of our method on three specific control types, the general framework inspires many directions for future work.
-Future work could explore a unified model that learns to disentangle multiple parameters (e.g., aperture \textit{and} temperature) from a single joint control vector.
+While we demonstrate the efficacy of our method on three specific control types, the general framework inspires many directions for future work, such as a unified model that disentangles multiple parameters (e.g., aperture \textit{and} temperature) from a single joint control vector.
 Furthermore, this data-efficient paradigm could be extended to other spatial controls, such as learning depth or pose from simple geometric data, potentially reducing the need for complex, photorealistic datasets in those domains as well.